 Ali Abbas Taj is the Director of IFUT.
-He has decades of experience as a professional investor and since 2008 has been the editor in chief of two prominent civil liberties and human rights blogs focusing on Pakistan and global Shia issues.
-The blogs, Let us Build Pakistan (LUBP) and World Shia Forum generate hundreds of thousand of views each day and between 500,000 and a million integrations on their primary Facebook pages.
-LUBP has been censored and banned by the Pakistan
+He has decades of experience as a professional investor and since 2008 has been the editor-in-chief of two prominent civil liberties and human rights blogs focusing on Pakistan and global Shia issues.
+The blogs, Let Us Build Pakistan (LUBP) and World Shia Forum have generated hundreds of thousands of views each day and between 500,000 and a million integrations on their primary Facebook pages as well as citations on major mainstream media.

-Ali Abbas Taj holds an MBA from LUMS Business school and lives in Seattle with his family
+Ali Abbas Taj holds an MBA from LUMS Business School.

 IFUT aims to:

 - Alter the discourse on faith-based violence by raising awareness of DSW ideology and its role in militancy in the Muslim world.

 - Assist in the creation of better policy by ensuring informed, nuanced debate.

 - Galvanize the international community to protect the rights of minorities suffering from DSW violence and persecution.

 - Present an alternative and more tolerant discourse of Islam that is sensitive to the nuance and multi-faced nature of historical Islam in all of its academic fields.

 As a commissioning organization, IFUT is able to bring together teams of specialists for high-impact projects.
 This minimizes overheads and means that IFUT projects can be and are responsive to the fast-changing religious, political, and policy environment we operate in.